atharvasune/FMP-ResNet/README.md

   * An alternative would be to use pooling schemes that reduce by factors other than two, e.g. `1 < factor < 2`.
   * Pooling by a factor of `sqrt(2)` would allow twice as many pooling layers as 2MP, resulting in "softer" image size reduction   throughout the network.
 This is called Fractional Max Pooling (FMP).
   * FMP has been shown to successfully remove overfitting without even using dropout.

-## Papers

-  * <a href = "https://arxiv.org/abs/1512.03385">Deep Residual Learning for Image Recognition</a>, by Kaiming He, Xiangyu Zhang, Shaoqing Ren, Jian Sun

-  * <a href = "https://arxiv.org/abs/1412.6071">Fractional Max-Pooling</a> by Benjamin Graham

 ## Models